sarahlehman/smalltownkitten/content/post/i-refuse-to-watch-another-morning-routine-video.md

 “After I’ve had my water, I do three hours of mindful stretching and yoga, followed by one hour of meditation.” *Somehow it’s still only 5AM.
 Time has stopped for this person.
-Fuck the concept of time, and you know what fuck the laws of gravity too while we’re at it.
-Rules simply don’t apply here.
-It’s a timeless hellscape filled with essential oil diffusers and fiddle-leaf fig trees you aren’t sure are real or fake.*
+Fuck the space time continuum.
+The laws of physics simply don’t exist here.
+It is an eerie hellscape filled with essential oil diffusers and fiddle-leaf fig trees you aren’t sure are real or fake.*

 “By this time, my tummy is getting a little hungry for breakfast.
 I eat one egg white and drink a green smoothie.” *This person’s blender